pkorivi/rndf_code/README.md

 Currently shortest path between source node and destination node are displayed.
 Different weights can be added to turns, moving straight etc.

+The objects for way points, exits, lanes and segments are bu directional with reference to parents.
+Thus it will be easy to find the neighboring lanes to current lane, or neighboring points to a way point if needed.

 ## Installation